Audrey Carlsen

 -

-COVID-19 hospitalizations continue to strain U.S. hospitals.
-NPR built a tool to explore trends around the country.
+COVID-19 hospitalizations continue to strain U.S. hospitals in certain places, while the burden is easing up in other areas.
 Look up your local hospital to see how it's faring.

 -